-- 5. Click OK to create the parameter. - 6.
-Add another project parameter called Source (miles) with all other settings the same as the previous steps. - 7.
+5. Click OK to create the parameter.

+- 6. Add another project parameter called Source (miles) with all other settings the same as the previous steps. - 7.
 Click OK and then click OK again to close the Project Parameters dialog. - 8.
-Open the Materials dialog, open the Material Browser if not already open. - 9.
+Open the Materials dialog, and open the Material Browser. - 9.
 Click the Custom Parameters button in the lower left (Figure 4-5.2). - 10.
 Add the information shown in Figure 4-5.2.